opensearch-project/project-website/_posts/2025-08-25-advancing-search-with-opensearch-v3-neural-sparse-models-and-mulitilingual-retrieval-model.markdown

 ## Next steps

 Try our newest v3 neural sparse models in your OpenSearch cluster and share your experience with us on the [OpenSearch forum](https://forum.opensearch.org/).
-Your feedback helps us improve future releases.
+Your feedback helps us improve future versions.